-The Oldest Generation project is one of the Timescapes qualitative longitudinal studies.
-This study qualitatively explored the lives of older people and their family relationships over time in a sample of families with at least one member over the age of 75 (the 'senior').
-Qualitative research was conducted with 12 families from across the United Kingdom, who were followed through two waves of fieldwork over 18 months.
-The 12 families were selected from approximately 40 volunteer families of Open University employees, using demographic criteria to ensure the sample was as diverse as possible.
+The Oldest Generation Project is part of the Timescapes qualitative longitudinal studies.
+The study qualitatively explores the lives of older people and their family relationships over time in a sample of families with at least one member aged 75 years or older (the ‘senior’).
+Qualitative research is conducted with 12 families from across the United Kingdom, followed through two waves of fieldwork over an 18-month period.
+The 12 families are selected from approximately 40 volunteer families of Open University employees, using demographic criteria to ensure the sample is as diverse as possible.

 Study design